pulseq/Pulseq-Rocks-2023-24-ISMRM-Reproducibility-Challenge/image_reconstruction_tutorial/readme.md

 * Select `Sum-of-Square` for coil combination.
 * Be sure that the maximal pixel intensity does not violate the intensity threshold of **4096**.
+### 2.2 Open Recon reconstruction
+* Download the Open Recon SDK from [this link](https://www.magnetom.net/t/open-recon-sdk-downloads/7223), and follow the instructions to install Open Recon on your scanner.
+Note that currently, Open Recon is only available on XA50 or higher versions.
+For more information, please visit the [Open Recon online forum](https://www.magnetom.net/c/openrecon/35).
+* You can also refer to our ISMRM abstract: *Chen et al., Open-source, Flexible, and Reproducible Workflow for Data Acquisition, Reconstruction, and Post-processing Based on Pulseq and Open Recon, ISMRM, Hawaii, 2025* for more information for the integration of Pulseq with Open Recon.